shodown96/xodocs/CONTRIBUTING.md

 # 🤝 Contributing to Xodocs

-First off, thank you for taking the time to contribute to **XoDocs**!
+First off, thank you for taking the time to contribute to **Xodocs**!
 Your help makes this project better, more reliable, and more accessible for the developer community.

 This document will guide you through how to get started, what to contribute, and how to make sure your pull request can be merged smoothly.

 ---

-## 📚 About XoDocs
+## 📚 About Xodocs

-XoDocs is a developer-first tool for generating clean OpenAPI documentation using Express, Zod, and Swagger under the hood.
+Xodocs is a developer-first tool for generating clean OpenAPI documentation using Express, Zod, and Swagger under the hood.
 It minimizes boilerplate by extracting structured annotations from your controllers and linking them to Zod schemas.

 ---